 Every year seems to exceed the previous on as the most competitive admission process in NYU’s history.
 Unfortunately, even though students may be clearly competitive for admission based on their academic records and their test scores, we are only able to admit a fraction of qualified students given the space we have available in our classes at NYU.

-We do not have an appeal process of any kind and we cannot reconsider your application before May 1.
-If we are ultimately not able to offer you admission after May 1, you can certainly re-apply for admission as a transfer candidate to our campus in New York, should you matriculate elsewhere next fall, but we cannot reconsider your application until then and we cannot evaluate any new credentials or materials at this time.
+We do not have an appeal process of any kind.
+If we are ultimately not able to offer you admission, you can certainly re-apply for admission for the next applicable term.
+We cannot evaluate any new credentials or materials at this time.
 As a reminder only our campus in New York City will accept transfer students.

 No. We do not rank-order our waitlist in any way so we cannot tell you what number or how high or low you are on the waitlist.
 If we are able to admit any students from the waitlist, we will re-evaluate all candidates who respond to our waitlist offer.
-We will not know how many students have responded to our waitlist offer until after May 1 and many students who have been offered a spot on the waitlist may ultimately elect not to respond to our waitlist offer.
+We will not know how many students have responded to our waitlist offer until after the waitlist response deadline stated in your NYU Applicant Portal.

-Again, we will not have any indication whatsoever if we have space available in our freshman class until after May 1.
+Again, we will not have any indication whatsoever if we have space available in our first-year or transfer class until after the admitted student response deadline.
 We first need to determine if those initially offered admission will accept their offers.
 We will re-evaluate our capacity to admit any additional students from the waitlist after we are sure that all deposits have been received.
-We will not even begin to assess our capacity to admit any new students until May 5th.
-We will communicate with you about your status on the waitlist no later than August 1st.
+We will communicate with you about your status on the waitlist no later than August 1.

 The only thing we ask of our applicants is to respond to our waitlist offer online by the date outlined in your waitlist offer letter.
 You should not submit any new letters of recommendation, writing samples, resumes, certificates, DVDs, CDs, photos, or additional information.
 Please do not ask anyone to write you an additional letter of recommendation or ask that anyone calls to advocate on your behalf.